Gallery Concerts

 Violin

-Edson Scheid has been praised for his “polished playing” (The Strad) and for being a ”virtuoso violinist” (The Boston Globe).
-A native of Brazil, Edson is based in New York, where he is a member of the Orchestra of St. Luke’s.
-He performs on both modern and period instruments with many ensembles around the country, and frequently tours in Europe, Asia, North and South America with such ensembles as Les Arts Florissants and Il Pomo d’Oro.
-As concertmaster, Edson has led performances with Seraphic Fire, Washington Bach Consort, Il Pomo d’Oro, Music Sacra New York, The Clarion Orchestra, Oratorio Society of New York, Teatro Nuovo, American Classical Orchestra, Opera Neo and Opera Lafayette, in venues such as Carnegie Hall, Concertgebouw Amsterdam, Elbphilharmonie Hamburg, Sala São Paulo, Teatro Colón in Buenos Aires and the Rose Theater at Jazz at Lincoln Center.
-Edson has been featured live in- studio on In Tune from BBC Radio 3, and his two recent album releases, “Paganini 24 Caprices” (Naxos) and “On Paganini’s Trail…” (Centaur), have been critically acclaimed.
-Edson holds degrees from the Universität Mozarteum Salzburg, the Yale School of Music (recipient of the Broadus Erle Prize) and The Juilliard School (recipient of a Kovner Fellowship).Photo Credit: Mei Stone
+Edson Scheid has been praised for his “polished playing” (The Strad) and for being a "virtuoso violinist" (The Boston Globe).
+A native of Brazil, Edson is based in New York, where he is a member of the Orchestra of St. Luke’s and concertmaster for Opera Lafayette (Washington D.C./New York).
+He performs on both modern and period instruments with many ensembles around the USA, and frequently tours in Europe, Asia, North and South America with such ensembles as Les Arts Florissants and Il Pomo d’Oro.
+As concertmaster, he has led performances with Seraphic Fire, Washington Bach Consort, Il Pomo d’Oro, Music Sacra New York, The Clarion Orchestra, Oratorio Society of New York, Teatro Nuovo, American Classical Orchestra and Opera Neo, in venues such as Carnegie Hall, Concertgebouw Amsterdam, Elbphilharmonie Hamburg, Sala São Paulo, and the Teatro Colón in Buenos Aires.
+Edson has been featured live in-studio on In Tune from BBC Radio 3, and his two recent album releases, “Paganini 24 Caprices” (Naxos) and “On Paganini’s Trail…” (Centaur), have been critically acclaimed.
+Edson holds degrees from the Universität Mozarteum Salzburg, the Yale School of Music (recipient of the Broadus Erle Prize) and The Juilliard School (recipient of a Kovner Fellowship).

 Described as the “most approachable virtuoso” (New York Classical Review), Rachell Ellen Wong is one of the leading violinists and directors of her generation.
 Known for her technical brilliance on gut strings, expressive musicianship, and insight into period performance, she is the only baroque artist to receive the prestigious Avery Fisher Career Grant.
 She has appeared as a soloist across five continents with ensembles including the Academy of Ancient Music, The English Concert, Bach Collegium Japan, and Jupiter Ensemble.Equally at home on modern violin, Rachell has directed orchestras such as the Seattle Symphony and the Milwaukee Symphony Orchestra.
 Recent highlights include performances with the New World Symphony, Camerata Pacifica, Ilumina Festival in São Paulo, Trame Sonore Festival in Mantova, the Kronberg Festival, and the Rome Chamber Music Festival.Alongside conductor and keyboardist David Belkovski, Rachell co-founded Twelfth Night in 2021.
 The ensemble has already appeared on many of the top chamber music series in the country, including Carnegie Hall, Cal Performances, Caramoor, Newport Classical, Friends of Chamber Music Kansas City, and maintains a regular presence with Early Music Seattle.The inaugural winner of the Barbash J.S.
 Bach Competition, Rachell studied at the University of Texas, Indiana University, and The Juilliard School as a Kovner Fellow.
 She lives in NYC with her two bunnies.